JeeWeetje/iot-workshop/Azure.md

 13. The Pricing tier will be left unaltered
 12. Select `Ok`
 13. Our new App Service plan is now added to the Azure Function App
-14. We also want to give the Storage Account a meaningful name.
-In this storage the function source code etc. will be stored
+14. We also want to give the Storage Account a more meaningful name.
+In this storage account, the function source code etc. will be stored
 15. Open de Storage Account blade and select `Create New`

     ![alt tag](img/azure-storage-account-create.png)